readwritetools/rwt-favorites/readme.md

 #### Dialog size and position

 The dialog is absolutely positioned towards the bottom right of the viewport.
-Its size may be overridden using CSS by defining new values for `--width` and <span>
+Its size may be overridden using CSS by defining new values for `--width` and `--height` .
---height</span>.

 ```css
 rwt-favorites {